bio-tools/biotoolsSchemaDocs/information_requirement.rst

 There are several reasons why a community-defined standard for tool information is helpful:

 * accessible summary of what type of information bio.tools provides
-* minimal information requirement presenting a low barrier to new registrations, compatible / enabling integration with other major related cataloguing efforts (e.g. BioContainers)
+* flexible information requirement, including a minimum requirements presenting a low barrier to new registrations, compatible / enabling integration with other major related cataloguing efforts (e.g. BioContainers)
 * quality tiers motivate individual entry owners to improve their entries (curation as a "game"), with a "gold standard" of entry quality for curators to aspire to
 * a framework / workflow to guide tasks and priorities of curators, thematic editors and bio.tools admin
 * a basis for metrics of bio.tools quality, KPIs (key performance indicators) of quality improvement objectives, and targets